jeanslack/Videomass/known_problems.md

 ## Using YouTube Downloader

-- Stopping a current download by clicking the "Abort" button is currently not possible as this feature is not yet implemented in the yt-dlp [API](https://en.wikipedia.org/wiki/API).
+- Using yt_dlp API is currently not possible stopping downloads clicking the "Stop" button.
-Only subsequent downloads in a URL list can be stopped programmatically by clicking the "Abort" button.
+To workaround this issue, switch to `Use the executable for downloads rather than Python module` selecting related check box in the `yt-dlp` tab of preferences dialog.

 - [Drag-and-drop of text and URLs not working with Firefox under Linux](https://github.com/wxWidgets/wxWidgets/issues/17694).
 Using a web browser other than Firefox or dragging and dropping text from a text